Blotch3D/Blotch3D/README.md

 multi-threaded applications, this is typically where all application code resides that does anything with 3D resources, except the actual drawing code.
-(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed every time the BlWindow3D's FrameProc method is executed.
+(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed every frame.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it is called less frequently.
 This is where you must put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method, as well, so it is called less frequently (as long as that code can properly handle being called at variable rates).
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method, as well, so it is called less frequently, as long as that code can properly handle being called at variable rates.

-You can use variety of methods to draw things in FrameDraw.
+You can use a variety of methods to draw things in FrameDraw.
 Blotch3D provides methods to draw text and textures in 2D (draw them after all 3D objects have been drawn so they aren't overwritten by them).
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its